medayan3-eng/my-stock-bot/README.md

 months, both rebased to start at 100.
 If the stock's line is above SPY's, it's outperforming the market over that window — a quick visual gut-check on top of the numeric score.

-## Beta filter
+## Beta (informational, no dashboard filter)
 Each stock's beta (vs. SPY) is computed directly from its own 1-year daily-return history (covariance ÷ SPY variance) — not pulled from an external/stale data field.
-The sidebar has a **"Filter by minimum beta"** checkbox (on by default) with a slider, default **1.0**.
-Stocks below that beta are excluded so the results aren't dominated by low-volatility defensive names when a defensive sector happens to rank as "strong."
-ETFs are never filtered by beta.
-In the CLI: `--min-beta 1.0` (default), or a negative value to disable, e.g. `--min-beta -1`.
+It's shown as a column and on each stock's card so you can factor it into your own decision, but it no longer filters results in the dashboard.
+(The CLI still supports `--min-beta` if you want that filter there: default 1.0, or a negative value to disable, e.g. `--min-beta -1`.)

 ## Actionable setup classification (Buy Zone / Watchlist / No Signal)
 A high trend/momentum score alone doesn't mean there's anything to actually *do* right now.
 Every